I have recently published papers at conferences such as AAMAS (twice), ICALP, ESA, SAT, IPEC, CPM.

-I am interested in Theoretical Computer Science at large, with a focus on discrete and probabilistic methods.
-Some of the models and problems I care about have an interdisciplinary nature, relating to the Physics of Complex Systems or to Social Dynamics (or both :))
+Still, a significant fraction of my interests lies in Theoretical Computer Science, mainly in algorithms and computational complexity.
+On the other hand, many of the models and problems I cared about have an interdisciplinary nature, relating to the Physics of Complex Systems or to Social Dynamics (or both 😀).
+Through my recent work on Game Theory I also became interested in Artificial Intelligence (particularly from a symbolic perspective).

 Here is an incomplete listing of some of the more interesting recent areas/problems I have been concerned with: